 - When fewer employees are required for work

-To select a woman for redundancy because she is on maternity leave is a case of unfair dismissal and maternity discrimination.
-It is important that, besides taking necessary actions in such a situation, you also check your employment contract as it may give you better rights.
+Making a female employee redundant because she is on maternity leave is a cause for unfair dismissal and maternity discrimination.
+If that happens it is important to take the necessary actions in such a situation and check your employment contract to clarify your rights.